 The country has made progress, but racism and discrimination persist.
 Nearly half of black people, for example, say they have experienced discrimination when trying to rent or buy a house, limiting access to one of the most foundational needs for good health.

 The result, says Sheri Johnson, director of the University of Wisconsin Population Health Institute, “has been an accumulation of disadvantage through decades and generations.”

-Read Rich Besser’s Annual Message to learn more about how our homes are key to our health.
+- Read Rich Besser’s Annual Message to understand how our homes are key to our health.

 About the Authors

-Jessica Mark brings extensive experience to her work as a communications officer for RWJF’s Healthy Communities theme.
+Jessica Mark, strategic communications consultant, brings her extensive experience to RWJF’s Healthy Communities theme.